LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### S3

+#### S3 Batch Replication:
+  * Provides a way to replicate objects that existed before a replication configuration was in place, objects that have previously been replicated, and those that failed replication
+  * Differs from live replication
+  * Can't use AWS S3 console to configure cross-region replication for existing objects.
+  * By default, replication only supports copying new S3 objects after enabled by AWS S3 console
+  * To enable live replication of existing objects, an AWS support ticket is needed to ensure replication is configured correctly
+  * Can be used to copy large amounts of S3 data between regions or within regions

+#### S3 Sync Command:
+  * Uses copy object APIs to copy objects between S3 buckets
+  * Lists source and target buckets to identify objects found in the former and not the latter as well as last modified dates that are different.
+  * On a versioned bucket copies only the current version (previous copies are not copied)
+  * If operation fails, can run the command again without duplicating previously copied objects
+  * Can be used to copy large amounts of S3 data between regions

 #### Origin Access Control (OAC):
   * Restricts access to S3 preventing public availablity, ensures access through intended Cloudfront distribution(s) [no direct access]
   * Is Replacing OAI